 Q: How many applications do you get?
 How many interns do you take?

-A: In 2016 & 2017, more than 500 students applied each year.
-The SEES program can accommodate approximately 40 students.
+A: In previous years we have received over 500 applications annually.
+The SEES program can accommodate approximately 45 students.

 Q: Where can I submit my SEES application?